Why this page exists

 Where Doctena becomes aware of information giving rise to a suspicion that a criminal offence involving a threat to the life or safety of a person or persons has taken place, is taking place or is likely to take place, we promptly inform the law enforcement or judicial authorities of the Member State or member states concerned, and provide all relevant information available.

-Aggregate statistics on notices received, statements of reasons issued, internal complaints handled, and out-of-court referrals are published annually in our Transparency Report in line with Article 15 DSA.
+We record aggregate statistics on notices received, statements of reasons issued, internal complaints handled, and out-of-court referrals internally.
+As a small enterprise, Doctena is exempt from the transparency-reporting obligation of Article 15 DSA (Article 15(2)).